André Savignon: Career

-André Savignon was a Chevalier de la Légion d'Honneur.
+Savignon was a Chevalier de la Légion d'Honneur.

-Working as a reporter for various newspapers, he continued to visit England regularly.
+Working as a reporter for various newspapers, Savignon continued to visit England regularly.
 He was in London when World War II broke out in 1939, was in Plymouth during the Blitz and then remained in London until his death at the age of 69, at The French Hospital, from pneumonia on 10 January 1947.
 He is buried in the Rosais cemetery on banks of the La Rance river in St Servan sur Mer (Ille et Vilaine, France).